 An Internet service provider (ISP) is a company or an organization that lets your computer connect to the World Wide Web.
 It provides customers access to one or more high-speed Internet lines.

 An ISP may offer other services as well, such as web hosting and digital storage space rental services and access to software, among others.
-ISPs compete among themselves in terms of bandwidth and coverage—anything that enables them to provide the best signal and transmission speed.
+ISPs compete in terms of bandwidth and coverage—anything that enables them to provide the best signal and transmission speed.

-Read More about an “Internet Service Provider (ISP)”
+Read More about an Internet Service Provider (ISP)

 An ISP makes accessing the Internet possible.
 Most ISPs invest in miles of cables, build suitable infrastructure, and employ knowledgeable technicians to provide consumers with a wide variety of Internet connection service packages that suit their personal and business requirements.

 What Are the Different Types of Internet Service Providers?

 There are several types of ISPs, each offering different methods of delivering Internet services.
 The main types include:

 - Broadband ISPs: They can be classified further into:

 - Digital subscriber line (DSL) providers: They use existing telephone lines to deliver high-speed Internet.
 DSL is widely available and offers faster speeds compared to traditional dial-up.